 The AALL Chapter VIP Program gives your chapter the opportunity to invite up to two special guests from a legal, government, or another related field who may find value in attending AALL's Annual Meeting & Conference.
 The guest(s) selected by your chapter to be a VIP cannot be a former or current AALL member.
 Also, this person cannot be a law librarian or legal information professional.
 The program is designed to attract attendees who are not members of the law librarian and legal information profession.

 See Appendix A for the Chapter VIP Program timeline.

 HOW DOES THE VIP PROGRAM BENEFIT YOUR CHAPTER?

 The VIP program may benefit your chapter in many ways.
 It is a good way to build a strong relationship with someone important to your chapter or in a similar field that may benefit from attending the AALL meeting.
 Inviting a VIP to attend the AALL Conference will also give them an idea of what issues are important to law librarians and legal information professionals.
 It can even be used as the starting place for a specific project or collaboration on a presentation, publication, etc.

 IDENTIFYING POTENTIAL VIP GUESTS

-The VIP Program allows your chapter to establish new relationships or augment existing ones with members of your local legal and information communities.
-The individual(s) chosen should be influential within your area's legal, governmental or information community.
-You should consider persons with whom a relationship would provide long term benefits, either in the form of cooperative projects or even press coverage.
-Among the individuals that your chapter might consider as potential VIP candidates are:
+The VIP Program allows your chapter to establish new relationships or strengthen existing ones with members of your local community.
+The individual(s) chosen may be someone influential in your legal or government community.
+You may consider people with whom a relationship would provide long term benefits, either in the form of cooperative projects or even press coverage.
+Among the individuals that your chapter might consider as potential VIP guest(s) are:

-- Chief administrators for your local or state courts
+- Chief administrators of your local or state courts

 - Dean or faculty members from your local or regional library school